 Secretary-Treasurer.
-The Secretary-Treasurer of the corporation shall have the responsibility for the care and custody of the corporate seal, and the records, minutes, and membership records of the corporation, which shall be held at the Indiana Hospital Association headquarters as the official depository.
-The Secretary-Treasurer shall have the responsibility of seeing that accurate minutes are made of the meetings of the Board of Directors and of the Type I members, and he may delegate the keeping of these minutes to others.
-The Secretary-Treasurer of the corporation shall report to the Board of Directors from time to time, and to the members at the annual meeting, on the condition of the corporation.
+The Secretary-Treasurer of the Association shall have the responsibility for the care and custody of the corporate seal and the records, minutes, and membership records of the Association, which shall be held at the Association headquarters as the official depository.
+The Secretary-Treasurer shall have the responsibility of seeing that accurate minutes are made of the meetings of the Board of Directors and of the Type I members, and the Secretary-Treasurer may delegate the keeping of these minutes to others.
+The Secretary-Treasurer shall report to the Board of Directors from time to time, and to the members at the annual meeting, on the condition of the Association.
+The term of the Secretary-Treasurer shall be one (1) year and shall serve until the Secretary-Treasurer’s successor is duly ratified.
+In the event a vacancy occurs, such vacancy shall by filled by the Board of Directors by majority vote, a quorum being present, for the remainder of the one (1) year term.

-Vice Presidents.
-The President may employ one (1) or more Vice Presidents, having the powers, duties, responsibilities, and other conditions attached to their employment as stated in their employment contracts.
-The President may terminate the employment of Vice Presidents.
-Vice Presidents shall serve as executive staff of the corporation but shall not be officers of the corporation.

-Terms of Office.
-The officers of the corporation, except the President and Vice Presidents, shall be elected for terms of office of one (1) year and shall serve until their successors are duly elected and qualified.
-The term of office of the President shall run concurrently with the term of his employment contract and the Vice Presidents shall serve in that office at the will of the President.

-Vacancies.
-In the event vacancies occur in the offices of the elected officers of the corporation, such vacancies shall be filled by the Board of Directors for the remainder of the one (1) year term.

 Districts

 Areas.
-In order to facilitate the work of the Association by holding recognized meetings thereof in various parts of the state, the membership of the Association shall be divided into eleven (11) districts: Central, Central Southwestern, Eastern, Midwestern, Northeastern, Northern, Northwestern, Southeastern, Southern, Southwestern, and Western.
+In order to facilitate the work of the Association by holding recognized meetings thereof in various parts of the state, the membership of the Association shall be divided into 9 (9) Districts.

 Counties.
-The counties in each district are as follows:
+The counties in each District shall be determined initially by the Board of Directors based on communities of interest, with consideration given to applicable districts set by the State of Indiana, through an affirmative vote of a majority of the members of the Board of Directors, a quorum being present.
+The Governance Committee shall thereafter review the Districts annually.
+The Governance Committee may recommend changes to the counties of the Districts as needed.
+If a proposed change is set forth by the Governance Committee, it shall become effective upon an affirmative vote of a majority of the members of the Board of Directors, a quorum being present.